-Rob is also the opening speaker at the June 2020 META conference reflecting on the DLP.
 Rob has written a number of articles since taking up his post in May 2019, about leading the 1st international school in Moldova including one on the challenges for school leaders which was a feature article in the highly acclaimed “International Schools Magazine” summer edition for 2020.

-Rob contributed regularly to discussions at America House and spoke at a special Digital Learning event just before Christmas for schools and educators from across Moldova hosted at Heritage.
-Rob was asked to contribute to Radio Free Europe’s diary programme as someone in education in Moldova and this was broadcast at the end of January.
+Rob was asked to contribute to Radio Free Europe’s diary programme as someone in education in Moldova.
 Rob has contributed again in interviews with journalist Valentina Ursa, on issues like the educational response to the Covid19 crisis.

 Rob worked with the Irish Embassy for a schools event across Moldova to celebrate St Patrick’s Day before going to London to be the closing speaker at the British Council’s Ambassador’s conference in late February.

-Rob continued to support UK schools before heading to Cairo at the start of March to speak to one of the largest international school conferences as the opening keynote speaker showing the incredible impact of the work of Heritage International School and our innovative approach.
+Rob continued to support UK schools before heading to Cairo at the start of March 2020 to speak to one of the largest international school conferences as the opening keynote speaker showing the incredible impact of the work of Heritage International School and our innovative approach.
 FB link to the his keynote here:

-Because of the effectiveness and success of the school’s distance learning plan, Rob has continued to speak at a number of high profile online conferences internationally throughout this time and in late March spent most of a Saturday with the Minister of Education and the State Secretary MECC showing and explaining our DLP and supporting our national education community develop a solution so all children in our country can access education in this crisis.
-Rob is speaking at Eton College in late June, one of the oldest and most famous private schools in the World.
-He will be talking about the Heritage model of education and the achievements of the education community in Moldova.
+Because of the effectiveness and success of the school’s distance learning plan, Rob has continued to speak at a number of high profile online conferences internationally throughout this time and in late March 2020 spent most of a Saturday with the Minister of Education and the State Secretary MECC showing and explaining our DLP and supporting our national education community develop a solution so all children in our country can access education in this crisis.
+Rob is spoke at Eton College in late June 2020, one of the oldest and most famous private schools in the World.
+He spoke about the Heritage model of education and the achievements of the education community in Moldova.

-Rob has written a number of articles this year including one on the challenges for school leaders which was a feature article in the highly acclaimed “International Schools Magazine” summer edition for 2020.
+Rob continues to write and has written a number of articles including one on the challenges for school leaders which was a feature article in the highly acclaimed “International Schools Magazine” summer edition for 2020.
 Heritage was on the front cover as an example of a positive school attitude in a community.
 Rob has continued to lead most weeks the Teaching and Learning briefing at Heritage covering a multitude of topics from effective feedback, Hattie’s influence and stretch & challenge learning.